THE 2025 COMPETITION

 These are some of the things they will be looking out for:

 What’s the problem? - Pitches need to clearly demonstrate the problem they are solving or the opportunity they are making the most of - any evidence of this will help.
+Include which mega trends you are addressing.
 Time scales for success should be within the next 5-20 years or so.

-Impact on Society - A key measure of a successful idea will be the impact the idea will have on society or communities in the future.
+How are you solving this? - What are you doing to address this problem? - eg what is the product, the ingredient, the process, the technology and who who will benefit.
+A key measure of a successful plan will be the impact the idea will have on society or communities in the future.

-Perfect your pitch - Finally, judges will be looking for a well-rehearsed, thoughtful and confident pitch.
-If you are selected as one of the 12 finalists, you will need to prepare any form of media that can be used to bring your idea to life.
-It goes without saying that engaging with the judges will be important.
-The top 3 finalists of the day will then be invited to present a 5 minute powerpoint/presentation to the audience from the stage.
-(All 12 finalists will need to send their finished presentations by the 22nd November 2024.)
+Perfect your pitch - Finally, judges will be looking for well thought through and delivered pitches.
+If you are selected as one of the 16 finalists you will need to prepare your pitch stall.
+Any form of media can be used to bring your idea to life and engaging with the judges will be important.
+All finalists on the day will be asked to present a 1 minute elevator power pitch to the audience from the stage - we'll prepare a single intro slide behind you.
+We'll guide you in the run up to the event.

 💡 Remember!
 These guidelines are here to give you an idea - but not a mandate - of what to consider and include.
 Original thought and creativity are encouraged.